Isolationism: Bhutan

 Before 1999, Bhutan had banned television and the Internet in order to preserve its culture, environment, and identity.
 Eventually, Jigme Singye Wangchuck lifted the ban on television and the Internet.
 His son, Jigme Khesar Namgyel Wangchuck, was elected Druk Gyalpo of Bhutan, which helped forge the Bhutanese democracy.
 Bhutan has subsequently undergone a transition from an absolute monarchy to a constitutional monarchy multi-party democracy.
 The development of Bhutanese democracy has been marked by the active encouragement and participation of the reigning Bhutanese monarchs since the 1950s, beginning with legal reforms, and culminating in the enactment of Bhutan's Constitution.

+Tourism in Bhutan was prohibited until 1974.
+Since then, the country has allowed foreigners to visit, but has tightly controlled tourism in an effort to preserve its natural and cultural heritage.
+As of 2022, tourists must pay a $200 per day fee on top of other travel expenses such as meals and accommodation.
+Prior to 2022, visitors were not allowed to travel independently and had to be accompanied by a tour guide.
+As of 2021, Bhutan does not maintain formal foreign relations with any of the five permanent members of the UN Security Council, notably including China, its neighbor to the north with which it has a historically tense relationship.

 Cambodia

 From 1431 to 1863, the Kingdom of Cambodia enforced an isolationist policy.
 The policy prohibited foreign contact with most outside countries.
-When Pol Pot and the Khmer Rouge came to power on 17 April 1975 and established Democratic Kampuchea, The whole population of Cambodia were evacuated in every cities including Phnom Penh to the countryside that was ordered by Communist Party of Kampuchea and the secret police Santebal have established an infamous prison gulag inside the torture chamber called Tuol Sleng (S-21).
-Cambodia became Year Zero because of its extreme isolation from the rest of the world but not before 1979 when the Vietnamese overthrow Pol Pot and the Khmer Rouge and liberated Cambodia from tyranny on 7 January.
+When Pol Pot and the Khmer Rouge came to power on 17 April 1975 and established Democratic Kampuchea, the urban population of every city, including Phnom Penh, was relocated to the countryside.
+This was ordered by the Communist Party of Kampuchea and the secret police Santebal, and they then established an infamous prison gulag inside the torture chamber called Tuol Sleng (S-21).
+Cambodia proceeded to implement the Year Zero policy, hastening isolation from the rest of the world.
+Ultimately, the authority of the Khmer Rouge and its isolationist policy would collapse in 1978 when the Vietnamese invaded the country and then overthrew Pol Pot on 7 January 1979.